naturalatlas/tilestrata-proxy/README.md

 strata.listen(8080);
 ```

-The plugin also accepts a `headers` option for specifying request headers:
+The plugin will automatically decompress gzipped content.
+If you want to disable this behavior, set `decompress: false`.
+To specify custom request headers, use the `headers` option:

 ```js
 proxy({